julianaramburu2022/julianaramburu2022.github.io/content/publication/bootcamp/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: "This paper evaluates the short-term causal effects of a high-quality, intensive, part-time, computer coding bootcamp for women on skill acquisition and employment outcomes.
-We offer spots in an over-subscribed coding course to a random subset of applicants in Buenos Aires, Argentina, and in Bogota, Colombia.
-Chosen applicants receive a scholarship that covers most of the tuition costs of the course.
-A follow-up data collected shortly after the bootcamp ended indicates that the program increased participants? coding skills, as well as their probability of finding a job in technology.
-Compared to other jobs, technology jobs are more likely to offer flexible hours and work-from-home arrangements, and generate a higher job satisfaction.
-We interpret this as an improvement in overall job quality.
-Moreover, we compare the employment situation of our sample before and during the first months of the COVID-19 outbreak.
-The evidence indicates that the program increases participants? resilience to a downturn in the labor market."
+summary: "This paper evaluates the short-term causal effects of a high-quality, intensive, part-time computer coding bootcamp for women on skill acquisition and employment outcomes.
+Spots were offered in an oversubscribed coding course to a random subset of applicants in Buenos Aires, Argentina, and Bogota, Colombia.
+The applicants who were chosen received a scholarship that covered most of the tuition costs of the course.
+Follow-up data collected shortly after the bootcamp ended indicate that the program increased participants? coding skills, as well as their probability of finding a job in technology.
+Compared with other jobs, technology jobs are more likely to offer flexible hours and work-from-home arrangements, and generate higher job satisfaction.
+These results are interpreted as an improvement in overall job quality.
+Moreover, the paper compares the employment situation of the sample before and during the first months of the COVID-19 outbreak.
+The evidence indicates that the program increased participants? resilience to a downturn in the labor market."

 tags: []
 categories: []